c4dm/c4dmpoole/input/machinelistening.md

 In the Machine Listening area we concentrate on the automatic analysis and understanding of musical and and other sounds from the world around us.

-We use a wide variety of techniques to analyse sounds, including: short-time Fourier transforms (STFTs), wavelets, cosine packets, Mel-frequency cepstral coefficients (MFCCs), hidden Markov models, Bayesian models, sinusoidal analysis, independent component analysis, dynamic Bayesian networks, and sparse representations.
+We use a wide variety of techniques to analyse sounds, including: short-time Fourier transforms (STFTs), wavelets, cosine packets, Mel-frequency cepstral coefficients (MFCCs), hidden Markov models, Bayesian models, spectrogram/matrix factorization methods, sinusoidal analysis, independent component analysis, dynamic Bayesian networks, and sparse representations.

 Projects in this area include: